Facing Society: Overcoming the Four Hatreds

 2. Antagonism Toward the Church and Church Teaching

-This antagonism is heard so often that many Church people half believe it and think the Church condemns and excludes people with homosexual feelings.
+This antagonism is expressed so often that many people half believe it and think the Church condemns and excludes people with homosexual feelings.
 Young people especially begin to think their Church is cruel, which is tragic because they start to distrust the Church on other matters.
 First of all, no one is condemned or excluded by Catholic teaching or policy for homosexuality.
 And secondly, the Church is not singling out any one type of sexual sin.
 The Church says adultery, polygamy, and any other form of sexual activity outside the marriage of a man and a woman are all harmful and wrong.
 And that’s the Church’s job, to be a lighthouse and guide us away from dangerous waters.
 The Church’s sole mission is to lead people to salvation.
-In fact, by guiding all people to chastity, the Church saves countless lives which would otherwise be lost to AIDS.
-The failure rate for condoms in preventing HIV infection for "gay" (and "straight") sex is extremely high.
-Seeing those harms and many others, the Church must speak.
+In fact, by guiding all people to chastity, the Church saves countless lives which would otherwise be lost to various forms of physical and emotional harm and, in the case of HIV/Aids, even death.
+The failure rate for condoms used to prevent HIV infection or other STDs is extremely high for both heterosexual and homosexual couples.
+Seeing these harms and many others, the Church must speak.
 Love demands it.

 3. Antagonism Toward One’s Own Same-Sex Feelings

 During adolescence when everything about a person is changing, young people may experience occasional homosexual feelings.
-This is almost never admitted, because most people don’t want to be "gay" or "lesbian".
+This is almost never admitted, because most teens and young adults experience shame or confusion about these feelings, and few want to be labeled "homosexual" by their peers.
 As a result, some people walk around in a quiet panic about their sexual identity.
 Just to make sure they are heterosexual, they resist even their own very healthy affection for friends of their own gender.
 They pull back and fend off moments of warm feeling or closeness with good friends and in so doing deprive themselves of one important dimension of emotional development.
 Because of this fear, males especially can trap themselves into an exaggerated and cold form of masculinity.
 Antagonism towards one’s own need for male bonding and female bonding is a quiet killer that actually undermines the establishment of healthy sexual identity.
 That fear of homosexuality actually lies behind the need some young people feel to distance themselves from people who are openly "gay" or "lesbian" by mistreating them.
 That cruelty can extend to people who are not homosexual at all, just socially insecure, and perhaps not stereotypically masculine or feminine.

 4. Antagonism Toward People Who Seek Freedom From Homosexuality

 Some people have persistent homosexual feelings which they would very much like to overcome.
 These people and the therapists and ministers who help them also suffer much abuse: everything from having their meetings picketed or disrupted, to being stereotyped by the media as fundamentalist brain-washers, to telephone death threats.
 Nevertheless, some people do make the journey out of homosexual feelings successfully.
 The work is difficult, but the chances are better the younger a person is.
 Even then, it can take several years.
-With’ strong enough motivation, a good counselor, firm support (and often a lot of healing prayer), the success rate is at least 33%*.
-Don’t people have the right to try to find their heterosexuality if that’s what they want?
+With strong motivation, a good counselor, firm support (and often a lot of healing prayer), the success rate may reach 33%*.
+Don’t people have the right to try to increase their heterosexual inclinations, if that’s what they want?
 Yet even that desire attracts enormous antagonism.
 The news media, school counselors, and even some clergy won’t report such success stories, or won’t make referrals for those who want it.
 Hostility toward the very existence of people making such a journey is the fourth great hatred to overcome in any discussion. (*33 % for adults figure documented in a 1997 study by the National Association for Research and Therapy of Homosexuality.)